-Most of the designers working in Tubik Studio have tried in practice both workstyles which are typical for today’s designers in the sphere of web, app and branding design: most started their path as freelancers before getting into team.
-So, using the advantage of real life experience we would like to discuss high and low sides of freelance and work in the studio or agency.
+Most of the designers working in Tubik have tried in practice both workstyles which are typical for today’s designers in the sphere of the web, app, and branding design: most started their path as freelancers before getting into the team.
+So, using the advantage of the real-life experience we would like to discuss high and low sides of freelance and work in the studio or agency.
 Obviously, a lot of things have already been discussed in numerous articles over this topic, but, perhaps, our thoughts can also become useful for those who are considering the theme.

 - You are free to choose the projects and customers you want or do not want to work for;

 - You make your own choice of place and time of work;

 - You do not depend on other people and are able to estimate your own productivity;

 - You decide what kind of tools to use for any stage of the project you work on;